 Nationwide service carried out by certified fire door installers

-Installation for all fire door sets purchased from Safelincs
+Installation for all fire door sets & hardware purchased from Safelincs

 Fire door retainers have many benefits.
 They can help businesses to comply with fire door regulations, providing easy access for everyone and improving ventilation.
 In larger premises, maintaining a lot of individual fire door retainers could become a headache.
 Dorgard Pro fire door retainer system provides a solution, allowing central control of all the fire door retainers.
 It gives peace of mind that should a fire break out anywhere on-site, all the fire doors will automatically close.

 How does it work?